NopeThisIsShini/CSS-Exercise/CSS Methods/README.md

 **This is a basic example to explain CSS methods!**

-The properties you need to add to each element are:
+@ The properties you need to add to each element are:@

 div: a red background, white text, a font size of 32px, center aligned, and bold
 p: a green background, white text, and a font size of 18px